 - Increasing the price of some or all of your products to include associated shipping costs.

 - Offering free 2-day shipping to first-time buyers or email list subscribers.

 - Partnering with a company that offers free 2-day shipping to their members.
 (Neiman Marcus, American Eagle, Staples, and Newegg all use ShopRunner.)

 Think about it this way: The higher your conversion rate, the more customers you have, and the more customers will spread the good news about your brand.

 If you still think there’s no way for you to provide free 2-day shipping at this time, consider offering free shipping with a slower method.
 However, be sure to also provide expedited delivery options, even if the customer has to pay an added fee.
 Delivery times are a huge factor when shoppers are buying for a birthday or holiday.

-Related article: How to Improve Shipping Speed in eCommerce & Why Your eCommerce Store Should Offer Affordable 2-Day Shipping
+Related articles: How to Improve Shipping Speed in eCommerce & Why Your eCommerce Store Should Offer Affordable 2-Day Shipping

 2. Be transparent about added fees, taxes, and shipping.